dedis/odyssey/docs/cloudVM.md

 ## Initial installation of the template

-You can follow the next series of command to setup the enclave template.
-The enclave template is a base ubuntu image that we copy when we initialize a new
+You can follow the next series of commands to setup the enclave template.
+The enclave template is a base ubuntu image that we copy when we create a new
 enclave:

 ### Basic installation